acdcjunior/acdcjunior.github.io/_posts/2018-02-06-simple-add-mocha-chai-sinon-unit-tests-mocks-javascript.md

 npm i -D mocha chai sinon @types/sinon-chai
 ```

+`mocha`, `chai`, `sinon` are the dependencies needed to run the tests, use bdd-style assertions and create test doubles (spies, mocks), respectively.
 The `@types/sinon-chai` is to help your IDE (e.g. WebStorm) recognize the methods of the libs.

 Now create a file, say `<your-project-root>/src/filterFilesWithExtensions.test`: